sudhanshuthakurr/HackerRank_Problems/Stack/hack1/ReadMe.md

-<p>You have an empty sequence, and you will be given queries.
-Each query is one of these three types:
+<p><b>You have an empty sequence, and you will be given queries.
+Each query is one of these three types:</b>

 1    -Push the element x into the stack.
 2    -Delete the element present at the top of the stack.